Android Central Verdict

 On T-Mobile, its 5G performance was right in line with other phones on its Sub-6 network — it feels like really strong LTE.
 A far cry from the next-level mmWave speeds you'll see around, but it's good, and T-Mobile's Sub-6 network is widely available across the country.
-But given the infancy of 5G as a whole, and the restrictions with the OnePlus 8 not having mmWave, this is more of a nice-to-have than must-have.
+But given the infancy of 5G as a whole, and the restrictions with the OnePlus 8 not having mmWave, this is more of a nice-to-have than a must-have.

 Now, battery life.
 The 4300mAh battery is 13% larger than the OnePlus 7T, and with no notable increase in power drain — aside perhaps from using 5G a ton — it stands to reason that battery life is once again great.
 I very conservatively had battery saver set to come on automatically at 20%, but never hit that point over the course of a regular day.
-Even with 5 hours of "screen on" time and my usual usage with lots of messaging and emails, podcast listening over Bluetooth and plenty of photos.
+Even with 5 hours of "screen-on" time and my usual usage with lots of messaging and emails, podcast listening over Bluetooth and plenty of photos.
 On the weekend, with much lighter usage, I went to bed with over 50% battery remaining.
 OnePlus once again shows that even with high-end specs and no overt battery-saving measures that stifle daily use, you can still have stellar battery life.

 OnePlus 8 Cameras

-There isn't much to analyze with the OnePlus 8's main camera, because it's the same 48MP sensor used in the 7T and 7 Pro last year.
+There isn't much to analyze with the OnePlus 8's main camera, because it's the same 48MP sensor used in the 7T and 7 Pro the year prior.
 And there isn't any extra nuance at play here; you're still getting 4-to-1 pixel binning to take 12MP photos with a large effective pixel size of 1.6 microns, behind a wide f/1.6 aperture lens and OIS.
 You can switch to a 48MP mode for more detail in bright scenes, but I never saw a reason to do so.

 On the whole, it takes good photos.
 This is the same basic look we've seen from OnePlus of late, with colors and white balance that are generally accurate, taken with a little extra saturation to look a bit more pleasing.
 Shot-to-shot consistency is good, and I never felt like HDR went overboard in processing or over-brightening scenes.
 The only scenario where I found the camera just couldn't handle the scene was harshly side-lit or backlit subjects, where no amount of brightening got the subject to look how it needed to.

-The only issue I regularly ran into is a rather common one on these new larger sensors when paired with a wide aperture: you an inadvertently get soft-looking pictures when the camera doesn't focus where you expect it to.
+The only issue I regularly ran into is a rather common one on these larger sensors when paired with a wide aperture: you can inadvertently get soft-looking pictures when the camera doesn't focus where you expect it to.
 With a narrow focal plane at f/1.6, if the camera locks onto the background rather than your intended subject, you get a soft or blurry-looking shot.
 Tap-to-focus fixes the problem, but it's just something to keep in mind when shooting.